metaufiq/lazy-vim-config/lua/plugins/reactTS/README.md

 component name:

 //write your component name
-//example, the code below will create an Example component using the component template component name: example
+//example below will create an Example component using the component template component name: example
 ```